Uzaif-Sheikh/Cyber-Security/README.md

 # Cyber-Security
-This are the course on cyber security which I have done from IIT Bombay
+This are the course on cyber security which will give you a rough idea about computer security